uspki/policies/certificate-policy.md

 ## 4.3 Certificate issuance

 ### 4.3.1 CA actions during certificate issuance
 Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Issuance of a signing CA certificate by the Root CA SHALL require written authorization by the Policy Authority.

 All end entity certificates asserting the id-kp-serverAuth EKU SHALL assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via a certificate extension.
 At a minimum, the CA SHALL request the following number of SCTs:
 - One embedded SCT from a Google CT log